 At this point, I think most people are aware that writers can turn their blogs into an income stream.
-Affiliate marketing is just one of several ways to monetize a blog, but it can be overwhelming to find good affiliate programs for new bloggers.
+Affiliate marketing is just one of several ways to monetize a blog, but it can be overwhelming to sort through the options to find good affiliate programs for new bloggers.

 Here are some good affiliate programs to consider for new bloggers.
-These options don’t require that you have a lot of page views, and they are pretty user friendly.
+These options don’t require that you have a lot of page views, and they are user-friendly.
 They also provide a wide variety of programs and products so that you can find the perfect affiliate links to fit your blog and your audience.

 I first became familiar with Ultimate Bundles when I saw the Herbs and Oils Bundle promoted by the Herbal Academy.
 I’m an affiliate for the Herbal Academy on one of my other blogs, Indie Herbalist.
 At the time, I didn’t realize that Ultimate Bundles actually has lots of different options!